jmarckel/get-er-done/doc/api-auth.rst

 resource owner is authorized to access an operation is called "scope".

-The GetErDone API provides access using the following
+The GetErDone-API provides access using the following
-scopes: 'read:tasks', 'write:tasks', 'assign:tasks', and
+scopes:
-'delete:tasks'.
+    * read:tasks
+    * write:tasks
+    * assign:tasks
+    * delete:tasks

 The GetErDone SPA makes use of the 'read:tasks' and 'write:tasks' scopes to allow a user to view, update,